axelchalon/axelchalon.github.io/0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md

 			* Through thinking differently, we also behave differently — and the results are also drastically different.
 			* **Hypnosis is our default state of being:** **"People are hypnotized by their own self-image."** "Clients visit me hoping that I will put them in a trance and fix their lives.
 In fact many of them live in a trance and need a dose of reality."
 		* Dreams are another example of behaving without questioning your beliefs. **Life is analogous to a dream, with the difference that you can program it, you can program your beliefs.**
 	* Our behaviour in the world derives from how we view it.
 The brain's reaction to the environment is the brain's reaction to what it says the environment is; not to the environment itself, but to the brain's interpretation of the environment, to the brain's "made-up" environment.
-The brain tells us, declares on what the environment is; then that same brain reacts to it. **You decide how you view and construe your environment, what you make it to be.**
+The brain tells us, declares on what the environment is; then that same brain reacts to it. **You decide how you view and construe your environment, what you make it to be.** (× Subjective reality, Steve Pavlina)
 		* Your expectation model of reality illustrates this perfectly.
 When something happens that doesn't match what you were expecting, you are being made aware that your mental model of reality differs from the actual reality, and that you were holding false beliefs — and with this all of the mental limitations it imposes.
 			* You can identify beliefs about yourself and reveal your self-image with sentences such as "I am the kind of person who...", "who doesn't..."
 			* People can point things out to you about yourself and in doing so make you more aware of yourself.
 You can become aware of aspects of your self-image that way and subsequently decide to alter them.